-For camping fans, this place is the perfect choice.
-Located not too far from center of Chiang Mai, yet it will still give you a true camping feeling.
+For camping fans, this place is a perfect choice.
+Located not too far from the center of Chiang Mai, yet it will still give you a true camping feeling.
 To reach the campsite, we suggest renting a motorbike and driving up yourself.
 It’s cheap and super fun.
 You just need to follow the sign up to Doi Suthep, drive past the temple and Hmong Village.
 From the point that you see Bhubing Palace, make a sharp right turn and follow the small dirt road.
 From here, the road is a single lane and pretty rocky, so you should drive slowly and be careful.
-It will take total 40 mins to 1 hour to get to the campsite.
-But before you reach there you will also past an amazing view point where you can see the Hmong Villages and beautiful sunset.
+It will take a total of 40 mins to 1 hour to get to the campsite.
+But before you reach there you will also pass an amazing viewpoint where you can see the Hmong Villages and beautiful sunset.

-Some tips for you : They have tent for rent (around 250 Thai baht / 2~3 people and some extra for pillow,mattress and sleeping bag), not many shops here, just a small local Thai restaurant which is open from 9 am – 5 pm and a coffee shop also closed in the evening so you’d better prepare some extra food.
-The place has an area for camp fire but you have to ask the officer there first.
-There are so many places on the way so you might want to start in the morning, save the sunset for the view point, and end up at campsite.
-The campsite is closed during the raining season in Chiang Mai.
+Some tips for you: They have a tent for rent (around 250 Thai baht / 2~3 people and some extra for a pillow, mattress, and sleeping bag), not many shops here, just a small local Thai restaurant which is open from 9 am - 5 pm and a coffee shop also closed in the evening so you'd better prepare some extra food.
+The place has an area for a campfire but you have to ask the officer there first.
+There are so many places on the way so you might want to start in the morning, save the sunset for the viewpoint, and end up at the campsite.
+The campsite is closed during the rainy season in Chiang Mai.

 Link for the map

 Also known as Bua Thong Waterfall, one of the most unique places you need to go.
-The waterfall is not really popular with tourists because it’s a bit far from center, that makes it an ideal place for a relaxing day.
-Why it’s called sticky waterfall is because of the secret lime stone here, the rocks are not slippery at all, you can climb up easily even without shoes, yet still has some spots with the moss that you shouldn’t step in.
+The waterfall is not really popular with tourists because it's a bit far from the center, which makes it an ideal place for a relaxing day.
+Why it's called sticky waterfall is because of the secret limestone here, the rocks are not slippery at all, you can climb up easily even without shoes, yet still has some spots with the moss that you shouldn't step in.
 There are 5 levels, you can sit down and enjoy the surroundings in any of them.

 This is a perfect place to cool down all the hottest days of the year and have some fun exercise.
-It will take around 2 hours drive to get there, it’s a pretty easy road though.
-Just follow the map link as bellow.
+It will take around 2 hours drive to get there, it's a pretty easy road though.
+Just follow the map link below.

 Link for the map

-The view is stunning since the lake is surrounded by mountains and there are a lot of activities here like ATV adventures around Doi Suthep, jungle zipline, swimming, or swan riding… And another thing here which will make your day is the bamboo huts fringe the water around the lake.
-They turn out a great place to have some food and chill, there are plenty Thai food you can order, especially the fish is fresh caught from the lake.
+The view is stunning since the lake is surrounded by mountains and there are a lot of activities here like ATV adventures around Doi Suthep, jungle zipline, swimming, or swan riding...
+And another thing here which will make your day is the bamboo huts fringe the water around the lake.
+They turn out a great place to have some food and chill, there is plenty of Thai food you can order, especially the fish is freshly caught from the lake.

 Running out of things to see around Chiang Mai?
 I will give you one more option here: Mae Wang National Park.
-The park covers an area of Pa Mae Cham, Pa Mae Khan-Mae Wang and Pa Chomthong National conservation forest in Chaingmai with 700 Square kilometers of area, 45 kms southwest of Chiang Mai.
+The park covers an area of Pa Mae Cham, Pa Mae Khan-Mae Wang, and Pa Chomthong National conservation forest in Chaingmai with 700 Square kilometers of area, 45 km southwest of Chiang Mai.
 It takes about one hour and 15 minutes drive.

-How to get there : From Chiang Mai city, take highway no.108 (Chiang Mai – Hod) for about 21 kilometers, turn right to Mae Wang district along rural highway no.12039 and no.10240 (Mae Win – Bo Kaew) for about 36 kilometers arriving at Mae Wang National Park.
+How to get there: From Chiang Mai city, take highway no.108 (Chiang Mai – Hod) for about 21 kilometers, turn right to Mae Wang district along with rural highway no.12039 and no.10240 (Mae Win – Bo Kaew) for about 36 kilometers arriving at Mae Wang National Park.